Call for Submissions: Development in Intercultural Competence Research, for special section of China Media Research. Deadline: May 26, 2019.

 * MEDIA: Best media contribution for intercultural understanding (Prize: EUR 5.000,-)

 The IAA 2018 award winners are described in this brochure.

-Continuing translations of Key Concepts in Intercultural Dialogue, today I am posting KC#92: Kintsugi, which Akari Takenishi wrote for publication in English in 2018, and which she has now translated into Japanese.
-As always, all Key Concepts are available as free PDFs; just click on the thumbnail to download.
-Lists of Key Concepts organized chronologically by publication date and number, alphabetically by concept, and by languages into which they have been translated, are available, as is a page of acknowledgments with the names of all authors, translators, and reviewers.
+Continuing translations of Key Concepts in Intercultural Dialogue, today I am posting KC#22: Cultural Identity, which Vivian Hsueh-Hua Chen wrote in English in 2014, and which Alina Timofte has now translated into Romanian.
+As always, all Key Concepts are available as free PDFs; just click on the thumbnail to download the PDF.
+Lists organized chronologically by publication date and number, alphabetically by concept in English, and by languages into which they have been translated, are available, as is a page of acknowledgments with the names of all authors, translators, and reviewers.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Fulbright Award in Communication & Media Studies, Escola Superior de Comunicação Social, Instituto Politécnico de Lisboa, Lisbon, Portugal.
 Deadline: September 16, 2019.

 The School of Communication and Media Studies (Escola Superior de Comunicação Social, Instituto Politécnico de Lisboa, ESCS-IPL), known as the premier college in Communications in Portugal, seeks to cover the main strands of Communication taught in Bachelor and Master’s degrees.
 To this end, ESCS counts with the involvement of its nuclear Departments in Audiovisual & Multimedia; Journalism; Advertising & Marketing; Public Relations & Organizational Communication.